 Intended Audience: Practitioners who wish to learn how to execute on predictive analytics by way of the R language; anyone who wants "to turn ideas into software, quickly and faithfully."

-Knowledge Level: Either hands-on experience with predictive modeling (without R) or both hands-on familiarity with any programming language (other than R) and basic conceptual knowledge about predictive modeling is sufficient background and preparation to participate in this workshop.
+Knowledge Level: Either hands-on experience with predictive modeling (without R) or hands-on familiarity with any programming language (other than R) is sufficient background and preparation to participate in this workshop.

-This one-day session provides a hands-on introduction to R. the well-known open-source platform for data analysis.
+This one-day session provides a hands-on introduction to R, the well-known open-source platform for data analysis.
 Real examples are employed in order to methodically expose attendees to best practices driving R and its rich set of predictive modeling packages, providing hands-on experience and know-how.
-R is compared to other data analysis platforms, and common strengths and pitfalls in using R are discussed.
+R is compared to other data analysis platforms, and common pitfalls in using R are addressed.

-The instructor, a leading R developer and the creator of caret, an R package that streamlines the process for creating predictive models, will guide attendees on hands-on execution with R, covering:
+The instructor, a leading R developer and the creator of CARET, a core R package that streamlines the process for creating predictive models, will guide attendees on hands-on execution with R, covering: